3-d Calabi--Yau categories for Teichm\"uller theory: 3CY categories of surfaces

-Let $S,M,\nu,\XX$ be as before.
-Instead of fixing a grading and lift to $\overrightarrow{S}$ for each arc in $\XX$, one can consider a bigger category $\mc A(\XX)_{\mathrm{full}}$ with objects corresponding to arcs in $\XX$ together with arbitrary choice of grading and lift to $\overrightarrow{S}$, i.e. there is a $\ZZ\times \ZZ/2$-torsor of objects for any given arc.
-The only difference is that instead of formally adding identity maps of objects one adds (to the basis of morphism) maps
+First we want to relate $\mc A_\XX$ and $\mc A_{\XX'}$ if the arc system $\XX$ and $\XX'$ differ only in the choice of grading.
+For this it is convenient to consider a larger category, containing both as full subcategories.
+Namely, consider the category $\mc A_{\XX,\mathrm{shifts}}$ which has an object for each arc in $\XX$ together with a choice of grading, i.e. a lift to both $\widetilde{\PP(TS)}$ and $\Sigma$.
+Thus, $\mc A_{\XX,\mathrm{shifts}}$ has a $\ZZ\times\ZZ/2$-torsor of objects for every arc $X\in\XX$.
+The definition of morphisms and structure maps works as in the case of $\mc A_\XX$, the only difference being that instead of formally adding identity maps of objects one adds (to the basis of morphism) maps

 of bi-degree $(m,n)$, generalizing $1_X=\sigma_{X,0,0}$, and satisfying